A Guest Post By Lisa Tripp

 I worried that he might feel alone, misunderstood and abandoned, perhaps even betrayed.
 During one of my listening partnerships, I worked on some childhood memories of feeling alone and misunderstood and I had this sudden, incredible insight that whenever I felt like that as a child no one was there with me giving me loving, encouraging attention.

 Those were hard times when I was on my own (literally or figuratively), not times when someone was there by my side providing thoughtful attention.

-This may sound obvious but it was an ah-ha moment for me and really helped me feel more relaxed about listening to Ashby cry.
+This may sound obvious but it was an ah-ha moment for me and really helped me feel more relaxed about listening to my son cry.
 I was less worried about the possibility of making a mistake and misreading his cues—for instance, listening to him cry when all he wanted was for me to change his diaper, because I felt confident that he would be able to tell that I was there for him, loving him, being committed to thinking about him.

 I Learned to Listen And Support His Cries

-With this new perspective, I started being able to listen better to Ashby when he was tired.
+With this new perspective, I started being able to listen better to him when he was tired.
 Several times I laid him down and listened to him while he cried (and sometimes raged) until he got to a point where he stopped crying and would just drift off to sleep.